-It provides the same communication experience as WeChat plus various tools of the official accounts, and the ability to connect with the WeChat ecosystem.
+First, it provides the same communication experience as WeChat.
+Plus it offers various tools of the official accounts, and the ability to connect with the WeChat ecosystem.
 By now, it has become a digital ecosystem that efficiently brings companies, services, and consumers together.

 Which Account is Right for Me?